 • Double click on the mesh dataset Composite Brick (HX16L) and select the Allow transition pattern option.

 Note.
-Transition meshing is required to enable the five sided surface modelled to be predominantly with quadrilaterals.
+Transition meshing is required to enable the five sided surface to be modelled predominantly with quadrilaterals.
 When using transitional meshing Modeller will introduce compatible triangular elements as necessary.